Bonner Leader Program

 The developmental model aims to move Bonners from direct service to a capacity-building or a social action capstone project during their four years at the University of Lynchburg.

-The Bonner Leader Program is a four-year commitment.
-Bonner Leaders complete 240 hours of service and 60 hours of Training and Enrichment (T&E) per year.
-This equates to roughly 8-10 hours each week.
+Each year, Bonner Leaders complete 240 hours of internshp and 60 hours of class.
+This equates to roughly an 8-10 hours a week commitment.

 Bonner Leaders focus on the following issues within our community: